leaflabs/leaflabs-docs/source/hardware/maple-native-beta.rst

 .. _maple-native-b-fsmc:

-..
-FIXME [0.0.12] Add note on Native "use SRAM" vs. "no SRAM" builds

 Many of the pins on the right header (pins ``D56`` through ``D100``, the header is labeled :ref:`"FSMC" <fsmc>` on the silkscreen) are connected to the SRAM chip.
 Using these pins as GPIOs may render the